 We use a combination of soft tissue and joint mobilization techniques to assist patients with releasing restriction in their body.
 Our techniques include myofascial release, functional mobilization, strain counterstain, trigger point release, soft tissue mobilization with joint movement, soft tissues release with breathing facilitation, and acupressure.
-We also neuromuscular techniques (PNF, contract-relax stretching), to retrain movement patterns back into system.
+We also use neuromuscular techniques (PNF, contract-relax stretching), to retrain movement patterns back into system.

-Breathing is a fundamental principal of our work.
+Breath integration is a fundamental part of our work.
 Every patient will have their breathing pattern evaluated, assessed, and treated.
 Manual therapy techniques are use to treat the diaphragm, anterior chest, cervical spine, and cranial-facial structure to assist the client with finding a more efficient breathing pattern.
 Restoring your airway and finding an efficient breathing pattern in your body is an integral piece to access your core musculature, and improve your function, mobility, and strength.

 Your therapist will educate you on proper sitting and standing postures.
 They will often provide manual facilitation of these postures to help your body learn where it should be in space to maintain those postures.
 "Sitting up straight" is not a straight spine.
 We teach you how to find and maintain the proper curvatures of your spine in both sitting and standing postures.